nephio-project/docs/content/en/docs/porch/contributors-guide/porch-db-repo.md

 ```

-Check the repo is erased int he DB:
+Check the repo is erased in the DB:
 ```
 porch=# select * from repositories;
  namespace | repo_name | updated | updatedby | deployment